VPeron/OSSIEM/README.md

         as means for the server to verify the client hasn't been tampered with.
 The same portion of the client directory can be 'compiled'.

-- setup server and client via docker with a streamlit dashboard
+- setup server and client via docker with a streamlit dashboard (TODO)
-- setup telegram alerts
+- setup telegram alerts (TODO)

 ```